cloudbec/nuagebec-docker-ubuntu/README.md

 Running nuagebec/ubuntu
 --------------------

-To run a container from the image you created earlier with the `trusty` tag binding it to port 2222 in all interfaces, execute:
+To run a container from the image you created earlier binding it to port 2222 in all interfaces, execute:

 	docker run -d -p 0.0.0.0:2222:22 nuagebec/ubuntu